RichardRosario/django-project-2/README.md

 7. created templates for blog posts and post pagination
 8. completed blog post pagination and more styling

-### Blog Search Bar
+### Blog Search Bar and pagination

-1. added ssearch bar and search functionality
+1. added search bar and search functionality
-2.
+2. added pagination

 ### Technologies used